axtk/navloc/README.md

 });
 ```

-Of a specific URL path pattern:
+and of a specific URL path pattern:

 ```js
 route.addListener(/^\/section\/(?<id>\d+)\/?$/, ({path, params}) => {